Consensys/doc.goquorum/docs/Concepts/Privacy/PrivacyEnhancements.md

 ## Mandatory party protection

-Mandatory party protection inherits all features of counter-party protection (including state divergence), and allows for one or more recipient(s) to be defined as "mandatory" for a private contract.
+Mandatory party protection inherits all features of counter-party protection, and also allows you to define one or more recipients as "mandatory" for a private contract.
 The mandatory recipient is included in all subsequent transactions to the contract and has full private state, while normal recipients may only have partial state of the contract.